CWiswell-IDM/dtk-tools-malaria/examples/malariatherapy/README.txt

 This example was built as part of the work to improve the intrahost model of malaria by simulating and analyzing malariatherapy like infections using a scalable set of transition probabilities in a stochastic matrix.

 Built by Jon Russell (jorussell@idmod.org) in November 2018.

+Prereqs:
-Prereqs: Must have dtk-tools, dtk-tools-malaria packages installed. (run python setup.py or python setup.py develop for both pakcages).
+Must have dtk-tools, dtk-tools-malaria packages installed.
+(run python setup.py or python setup.py develop for both pakcages)

 Directory contents:

-run_malariatherapy_dtk.py - runs 1-year simulations of malaria challenge bite infections. immunity_transitions_configuration.py - contains helper functions for updating infection and immunity parameters (like first wave draw and transition probabilities) analyze_infection_durations.py - example analyzer for looking at infection durations from challenge trial style infections from Malaria Patient Report bin/ - exe, dlls input/ - Malariatherapy_demographics.json, from-cfg.json
+run_malariatherapy_dtk.py - runs 1-year simulations of malaria challenge bite infections.

+immunity_transitions_configuration.py - contains helper functions for updating infection and immunity parameters (like first wave draw and transition probabilities)

+analyze_infection_durations.py - example analyzer for looking at infection durations from challenge trial style infections from Malaria Patient Report

+bin/ - executable, dlls
+input/ - Malariatherapy_demographics.json, from-cfg.json (configuration loaded from file)

 Description: